-These wild-looking cats will wow you with their fierce beauty and outgoing nature.
-Unlike any domestic feline you’ve seen before, Somali cats are known for their long, luscious, ruddy-colored locks.
-Though fox-like in looks, the Somali is a deeply friendly cat that is always looking for attention and love from their humans.
+These wild-looking, long-haired cats will wow you with their fierce beauty and outgoing nature.
+Unlike any domestic feline variants you’ve seen before, Somali cats are known for their long, luscious, ruddy-colored locks.
+Though they look a bit like fox cats, the Somali is a deeply friendly breed that is always looking for attention and love from their humans.

 The Somali breed isn't very common, despite their unique beauty and playful personalities.
-So when you enounter a Somali cat, be sure to treasure the moment.
+So when you encounter a Somali cat, be sure to treasure the moment.

 Somali cats are strong and alert to their surroundings.
 They are great watch-cats and entertainers because of their curiosity and love for their families.
 Want to learn more about the Somali cat breed?
 We thought so.